koblas/skitoy/content/post/2007-10-29-morning-fun.md

   - 160531844
 categories:
   - General
+tags:
+  - fitness
+  - skiing

 ---
-Things I&#8217;ve been thinking about this morning&#8230;
+Things I've been thinking about this morning...

 * Fitness
   * PowerTap cranks
   * Stationary trainers
 * Ski Instruction
   * What does it take to be L1 certified ?
-  * When can I go up for instructor training &#8230; last three days of November?
+  * When can I go up for instructor training --- last three days of November?